trywilco/ditto-android/Readme.md

 ## Validate the documents have been updated with the planetId field

-To validate that the documents are syncing
+To validate that the documents are syncing in Ditto.

 - Log into the [Ditto Portal](https://portal.ditto.live/).
 - Select your app.